Sh3b0/DevOps/docs/README.md

 # Documentation

-Each phase in the SDLC has a corresponding file that contains:
+Each phase in the DevOps cycle has a corresponding file that contains:
 - Short overview of used technologies.
 - General steps taken during work.
 - Best practices learnt.